-US VP Kamala Harris poster put up in Tamil Nadu
+US VP Kamala Harris' poster put up in Tamil Nadu

 Chennai, Aug 17: US Democratic vice-presidential candidate Kamala Harris' poster has been put up in Tamil Nadu calling her "victorious".